include-what-you-use/include-what-you-use/README.md

 Include-what-you-use only analyzes .cc (or .cpp) files built by `make`, along with their corresponding .h files.
 If your project has a .h file with no corresponding .cc file, IWYU will ignore it unless you use the `--check_also` switch to add it for analysis together with a .cc file.

+#### Using with CMake ####

+CMake has grown native support for IWYU as of version 3.3.
+See [their documentation](https://cmake.org/cmake/help/latest/prop_tgt/LANG_INCLUDE_WHAT_YOU_USE.html) for CMake-side details.

+The `CMAKE_CXX_INCLUDE_WHAT_YOU_USE` option enables a mode where CMake first compiles a source file, and then runs IWYU on it.

+Use it like this:

+      mkdir build && cd build
+      CC="clang" CXX="clang++" cmake -DCMAKE_CXX_INCLUDE_WHAT_YOU_USE="path/to/iwyu any iwyu args" ...

+or, on Windows systems:

+      mkdir build && cd build
+      cmake -DCMAKE_CXX_COMPILER="%VCINSTALLDIR%/bin/cl.exe" -DCMAKE_CXX_INCLUDE_WHAT_YOU_USE="path/to/iwyu any iwyu args" -G Ninja ...

+The option appears to be separately supported for both C and C++, so use `CMAKE_C_INCLUDE_WHAT_YOU_USE` for C code.

+Note that with Microsoft's Visual C++ compiler, IWYU needs the `--driver-mode=cl` argument to understand the MSVC options from CMake.

+#### Using with a compilation database ####

+The `iwyu_tool.py` script predates the native CMake support, and works off the [compilation database format](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+For example, CMake generates such a database named `compile_commands.json` with the `CMAKE_EXPORT_COMPILE_COMMANDS` option enabled.

+The script's command-line syntax is designed to mimic Clang's LibTooling, but they are otherwise unrelated.
+It can be used like this:

+      mkdir build && cd build
+      CC="clang" CXX="clang++" cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ...
+      iwyu_tool.py -p .

+or, on Windows systems:

+      mkdir build && cd build
+      cmake -DCMAKE_CXX_COMPILER="%VCINSTALLDIR%/bin/cl.exe" -DCMAKE_C_COMPILER="%VCINSTALLDIR%/VC/bin/cl.exe" -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -G Ninja ...
+      python iwyu_tool.py -p .

+Unless a source filename is provided, all files in the project will be analyzed.

+See `iwyu_tool.py --help` for more options.

+#### Applying fixes ####

-We also include, in this directory, a tool that automatically fixes up your source files based on the IWYU recommendations.
+We also include a tool that automatically fixes up your source files based on the IWYU recommendations.
 This is also alpha-quality software!
 Here's how to use it (requires python):

       make -k CXX=/path/to/llvm/Debug+Asserts/bin/include-what-you-use 2> /tmp/iwyu.out
       python fix_includes.py < /tmp/iwyu.out